 Once you’ve popped your keyword into the search bar, you’re going to find yourself in a sea of product results (we’re talking pages upon pages, and they’re not the easiest to jump between).
 Here is where filtering comes into play: Our shopping director recommends selecting “Target brand” from the brands filter at the top of the page to narrow it down to sold-by-Target stock only.
 Next, you can sort the page results by pricing, newness, average rating, and bestseller status.

 Since you won’t be able to touch the goods before bagging them, reviews are your best bet for sussing out the actual quality of a product.
 Target customers are known for their loyalty to the retailer and, therefore, you can count on honesty when it comes to their feedback.
 If a product has a plethora of reviews with rankings of 4 stars and above, then it’s safe to consider that it’s a bona fide best thing to buy.

 Explore the Exclusive Collections

 If you do choose to go the “Explore All Home” category route—maybe you just want to window-shop—then a hot tip from our editors is to explore the exclusive collections.
 About halfway down the page, past the subcategories and new arrivals, you’ll find a section that reads “Style your space with our exclusive collections.”
 This section is your friend.
 Some of our favorite retailer-exclusive brands (such as Opalhouse with Jungalow and Threshold with Studio McGee) are plugged here.
-It’s also a space where new and noteworthy collection launches are spotlighted (like Target’s latest collaboration with Tabitha Brown).
+It’s also a space where new and noteworthy collection launches are spotlighted (like newest arrivals from Hearth & Hand with Magnolia).